Karim-tari/RFC/proposals/181102-high-level-design.md

 ## Monero merge mining

-Proof of work (PoW) plays three key functions in blockchains:
+Proof of work (PoW) plays two key functions in blockchains:
 * To act as a random Oracle
 * Make it very expensive to rewrite the transaction history